meyoungorcl/apex-atp/2-create-an-app-from-a-spreadsheet.md

 ## Summary

 This completes Module 2.
 You now know how to create applications on top of data imported from other sources, such as spreadsheets.
-Use the navigation menu to navigate to Module 3.
+[Click here](?page=3-build-database-objects-in-autonomous-database.md) to navigate to Module 3.